stardarr/stardarr-website/docs/Prerequisites/Clouflare.md

 You will need to update the nameservers on your domain name with these values.

+## Add explicit or wildcard subdomain

+Add CNAME record to your domain with a name of `*` and yourdomain.com as the content.

+This will create a wildcard for any subdomain to be forwarded on to your server's IP.

+If you prefer, you can make explicit subdomains by typing their name instead of `*`.

 ## SSL/TLS Settings

 Select **SSL/TLS** from the sidebar, and in the **Overview** set the mode to **Full (strict)**